Alright, let's dive into the world of Thomas Nast and his notable political cartoons that took down Boss Tweed.

 Thomas Nast's Cartoons: The Pen That Brought Down Boss Tweed

 Political cartoons have long been a powerful tool for social commentary, but few artists wielded the pen with as much impact as Thomas Nast.
-In the late 19th century, his relentless and scathing cartoons of William "Boss" Tweed, the corrupt leader of New York City's Tammany Hall political machine, played a pivotal role in Tweed's downfall.
+In practice, in the late 19th century, his relentless and scathing cartoons of William "Boss" Tweed, the corrupt leader of New York City's Tammany Hall political machine, played a critical role in Tweed's downfall.
 Nast's illustrations, appearing in Harper's Weekly, were more than just funny drawings; they were a form of visual journalism that exposed the rampant corruption and abuses of power that plagued New York at the time.

 A Comprehensive Overview of the Tweed Ring and Nast's Response